 Vision: To stimulate interest in careers in Fisheries science and management among groups underrepresented in the fisheries professions, including minorities & women.

-From the beginning of the program in 2001 to its current year 2015, the program has offered scholarships to 572 Hutton scholars with the help of 270 Mentors in 137 host and financially sponsoring institutions.
+From the beginning of the program in 2001 to its current year 2018, the program has received 2,563 Total Applications, offered awards to 646 Hutton Scholars with the help of almost 700 Mentors in over 150 host and financially sponsoring institutions.

-The program has offered scholarship awards to 309 (55%) minority scholars and 334 (58%) qualified female scholars.
+The of the scholarships offered over the past 18 years, 57% have been minority scholars and 58% have been female scholars.
 The Hutton J.F.B program conducted an alumni survey in 2011 to analyze the effect of the program of its 2001-2011 scholars.
 The survey results are as follows:

 - 12% are working in Fisheries